alp82/abmash/README.markdown

 Getting Started
 ---------------
-TODO Screencast

 Abmash is all about interacting with a browser as humans would do.
 Including AJAX and forms.

+The goal is that programmers do not need any knowledge about the HTML/CSS source code of web pages.
+Instead, elements can be found by querying for visual attributes and visible text.

+TODO Screencast

 *Example (Java):*